 - 1/2 large lemon, cut into wedges

 - Put the beans in a large mixing bowl.
-Toss with the olive oil, salt, pepper, chili flakes and Italian seasoning.
+Toss with the bacon drippings, salt, pepper, chili flakes and Italian seasoning.
 Coat all the beans well.

 - Use a large cast iron skillet (10-12”) on medium heat.
 Pour the seasoned beans in.
 Take a rubber spatula and scrape out all the good stuff from the mixing bowl and put in the skillet.